cfengine/documentation/reference/promise-types/edit_line.markdown

 **Description:** Restrict edit_line promise to specific section

-Restrict edits to a specific region of a file based on [select_start][bundle edit_line#select_start] and [select_end][bundle edit_line#select_end] regular expressions.
+Restrict edits to a specific region of a file based on [`select_start`] and [`select_end`] regular expressions.
 If the beginning and ending regular expressions match more than one region only the first region will be selected for editing.

 #### include_start_delimiter